Using Event Data Recorders in Car Accident Claims

 I’m Ed Smith, a Car Accident Attorney in Sacramento.
 If you or your loved one has been involved in a car accident, please call me at (916) 921-6400 or through our toll-free line at (800) 404-5400 to receive free, friendly advice.

 I am honored to be a part of the Million Dollar Advocates Forum.
-Our members have won verdicts and settlements in excess of one million dollars for their clients.
+Our members have won their clients’ verdicts and settlements of over one million dollars.
 You are welcome to read my verdicts and settlements here.

 Image Courtesy: pexels.com